SergiJulia94/topological_mott_insulator/README.md

 The, to call the library, use `from topological_mott_insulator import ...`

+## Documentation and examples

+The documentation and some examples can be found [here](https://sergijulia94.github.io/topological_mott_insulator/)

 ## Publications
 This code has been used in
 - [S. Julià-Farré, M. Müller, M. Lewenstein and A. Dauphin, Phys.
 Rev. Lett. **125**,240601 (2020)](https://doi.org/10.1103/PhysRevLett.125.240601)